 There are lots of ways that you can create a home office in your own house, even if you feel like you don’t have much space to work with.
-Carving out a little area for yourself is really important, no matter which room of the house that might be in.
+Carving out a little area for yourself is really important, no matter which room of the house you might be in.
 Yours might even be in a shed out in the garden!
 Ultimately, setting yourself up for success in a home office space is about doing whatever works best for you.

-But first, let’s jump into a few of the reasons that setting up a home office is so useful for freelancers or anyone who wants to make a real go of their self-employed business.
+Let’s jump into a few of the reasons that setting up a home office is so useful for freelancers or anyone who wants to make a real go of their self-employed business.

 What should a home office look like?

 Treat your work like work.
 That’s the only way I can think to explain it.
 If you allow yourself to work sloppily, your work may end up sloppy as a result.
 Take your office seriously.
 Treat it as if you were going out to work and had arrived at the office.

-What about decor?
+What about furniture?

 I organise any paperwork into tax year-appropriate folders, which I then store in a bookcase.
-It just makes life a lot easier when it comes to locating information for doing accounts and self-assessment.
+It just makes life a lot easier when it comes to locating information for accounts and self-assessment.
 Organise your paperwork and store it all somewhere you can access it easily.

 What else to consider when setting up your home office?

 Try to work out some ground rules and a timetable for yourself.
 Discuss these with the other members of your household too.
 They’re far less likely to disrupt you if they’re aware of your working pattern.

 Be realistic about how much time you’re going to actually spend in your home office.
 If you’re going to be in there for hours at a time, make sure you invest in good quality, long-lasting furniture, particularly the chair you’ll be sitting in.
-Make sure you pencil in time for breaks and exercise.
-One of the things that most often gets overlooked when working from home is the need to stretch those legs!
+This is really important and probably one piece of furniture that’s really worth investing some thought and potentially spending into.

-Make sure any tools or important equipment are stored away safely as well, particularly if you’re in a room that others use.
+Ensure any tools or important equipment are stored away safely as well, particularly if you’re in a room that others use.
 I’ll never forget coming upstairs to start my day one morning and finding that my child had been playing with my ridiculously expensive ink markers because I’d left them out the night before.
 Never again.

 Setting up a home office is a key step on the road to fully managing your self-employed career.
 It may need some thinking about, but there’s bound to be at least one area of your home that you can block off for yourself for a little while each day.
-Get creative with it if needs be; a friend of mine upcycled a large wardrobe to turn it into a desk workstation in her bedroom that she could sit at and then put away, for example!
+Get creative with it if needs be.
+A friend of mine upcycled a large wardrobe to turn it into a desk workstation in her bedroom that she could sit at and then put away, for example!

 I’d love to hear your thoughts on this topic, especially if you work from home too.
 Have you managed to create your own home office?
 How did you go about getting it set up?
 If you have any tips or further advice that you think would be useful to fellow freelancers then leave a comment below.